Delivery trucks break down.

 Short Term Business Loans

-Traditional term business loans usually require substantial minimum loan amounts, far exceeding what many borrowers actually need.
+Traditional term business loans sometimes require substantial minimum loan amounts, far exceeding what many borrowers actually need.

-That means they have a longer term for pay-off, and are harder to qualify for.
+That means they may have a longer term for pay-off and be harder to qualify for.

-Short term business loans, however, are generally for smaller amounts of cash, have fewer hurdles for qualifying, and usually have terms of two years.
+Short term business loans, however, are often for smaller amounts of cash, have fewer hurdles for qualifying, and may have terms of two years.

-The relatively small amount of money the loans are for also mean the money can land in your account faster.
+The relatively small amount of money the loans are for also means the money could land in your account faster.

 Working Capital Loans

-Working capital loans are exactly what they sound like: loans to keep your business running, paying for things such a payroll and other day-to-day expenses of operation.
+Working capital loans are exactly what they sound like: loans to keep your business running, paying for things such as payroll and other day-to-day expenses of operation.

-They also make great emergency business loans, because the funds can land in your account fast, have very flexible terms as well as a wide range of minimums and maximums.
+They can also make great emergency business loans because the funds can land in your account fast.

 Personal Loans For Business

-Lenders know how important small businesses are to their owners—so it’s only natural they would make personal loans available to entrepreneurs.
+Lenders know how important small businesses are to their owners—so it’s only natural that some of them would make personal loans available to entrepreneurs.